 We like to use 5-gallon buckets to hold task supplies like electrical, plumbing, tiling, and painting.
-But, these bins were overflowing, we realized we needed to adjust and remove some unnecessary items.
+But, these bins were overflowing, and we realized we needed to adjust and remove some unnecessary items.
 And, we have a variety of extension cords, so it needed a home as well.

 Now, here comes the big and awkward items.

 There were tripods used for levels and parts for the faucet supplies we have in the home that we needed to find homes for, so using shallow rectangular bins worked nicely and stacked together easily.